AMC's Dark Winds

 The episodes capture New Mexico and on the Navajo Nation as real settings.
 The scenery is spectacular.

 The series makes excellent use of native talent, both as the cast and off screen.

 The show portrays the essence of Joe Leaphorn and Bernie in a way that makes me proud.
 I know my Dad would be happy, too.

 In developing their scripts, Dark Winds took some detours and made changes from the way the plots unfold in the novels.
-Although these adaptations aren’t part of Dad’s and my stories, many of which are creative and entertaining.
-These including giving Joe and Emma Leaphorn a son, and making Emma a nurse.
+While these adaptations aren’t part of Dad’s and my stories, they are creative and entertaining.
+I won't be revealing too much to mention as an example that the series gave Joe Leaphorn and his wife, Emma, a son, and put Emma Leaphorn to work as a nurse.

 I hope that the televised Dark Winds will make viewers curious about the Hillerman books that inspired AMC’s producers to take on the project.
 I look forward to the second season with enthusiasm.

 Anne Hillerman and Jessica Matten (Bernadette Manuelito in Dark Winds)